AliiAhmadi/persian_speech_to_text/README.md

 ## Usage

+### Step 1: Open the Jupyter Notebook

+This project uses a Jupyter Notebook for fine-tuning the Whisper model.
+Open the notebook file `whisper_finetuning.ipynb` in your Jupyter environment.

-### Step 1: Prepare the Dataset
+### Step 2: Prepare the Dataset

 Ensure you have a dataset for fine-tuning.
 You can use any ASR dataset in the correct format (e.g., audio files with transcriptions).
 The dataset should have fields such as `audio` and `transcript`.

-### Step 2: Tokenize the Dataset
+### Step 3: Tokenize the Dataset

-This project uses a custom tokenization function to preprocess the dataset:
+The notebook includes a custom tokenization function to preprocess the dataset:

 ```python
 def encode_audio(examples):